danielmatama/matama-awesome-es6/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Listed below are the key features of my webpage.

 - **[book_titles]**
 - **[authors]**